All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I replace meals with protein shakes on GLP-1?

 One meal replacement per day with a well-formulated shake is generally fine, especially on days when eating solid food is difficult.
-However, relying on shakes for more than one meal daily long-term can lead to nutrient gaps.
-Whole foods provide fiber, micronutrients, and phytochemicals that protein powder alone cannot deliver.
+But relying on shakes for more than one meal daily long-term can lead to nutrient gaps.
+Whole foods provide fiber, micronutrients, and phytochemicals that protein powder alone can't deliver.
 Mediterranean diet GLP-1

 What is the best protein powder brand for GLP-1 patients?

-We do not endorse specific brands, but we recommend looking for products that are third-party tested (NSF, Informed Sport, or USP certified), contain at least 25 grams of protein per serving with minimal added sugar, and agree with your stomach.
+We don't endorse specific brands, but we recommend looking for products that are prepared by FDA-registered pharmacies (NSF, Informed Sport, or USP certified), contain at least 25 grams of protein per serving with minimal added sugar, and agree with your stomach.
 Popular options among our patients include Optimum Nutrition Gold Standard, Dymatize ISO100, and Garden of Life Organic for plant-based.

 Will protein shakes constipate me on GLP-1?